pkittenis/cronify/README.rst

 ::

 	$ sudo pip install cronify
-	Install a /etc/cronify.yaml file as in the examples below Start the cronify daemon with the provided init script
+	# Install a /etc/cronify.yaml file as in the examples below
+	# Once a configuration file is in place, start the cronify daemon with the provided init script
 	$ sudo /etc/init.d/cronifyd start

 ************